firecat53/urlscan/README.rst

 Theming
 -------

-Press 'P' from urlscan to generate ~/.config/urlscan/config.json with the default color and black & white palettes.
+Run `urlscan -g` to generate ~/.config/urlscan/config.json with the default color and black & white palettes.
 This can be edited or added to, as desired.
 The first palette in the list will be the default.
 Configure the palettes according to the `Urwid display attributes`_.

 Keybindings
 -----------

-Press `P` in urlscan to generate ~/.config/urlscan/config.json.
+Run `urlscan -g` to generate ~/.config/urlscan/config.json.
 All of the keys will be listed.
 You can either leave in place or delete any that will not be altered.

 To unset a binding, set it equal to "".
 For example: `"P": ""`